1-on-1 meetings are a common practice for managers. If you are starting to use Fellow for your 1-on-1s, we've laid out the basics in this article.

 1-on-1s Between Manager and Direct Report:

-Stream: The place for your meeting agenda and notes
+Notes: The place for your meeting agenda and notes

 Priorities: A place to discuss any goals with your direct reports.